PessimistA/CENG_479_PARALLEL_PROGRAMMING-/Usage With Terminal/README.md

 # NLM Batch Benchmark CLI

 ## Overview
-This tool is a command-line interface (CLI) for running Non-Local Means (NLM) image filtering tests on multiple images at the same time.
-It automatically finds all images in a specific folder, processes them using GPU acceleration (CUDA), and creates a summary of the results.
+This tool is a command-line interface for running Non-Local Means image filtering tests on multiple images.
+It automatically finds all images in `images` folder, processes them using GPU acceleration, and creates a summary of the results.

 ## Features
 * **Batch Image Processing:** Automatically finds and processes `.png`, `.jpg`, `.jpeg`, `.bmp`, and `.tga` files inside your selected folder.